asta0463/EID_Project4/README.md

 ```````````````````````````````````````````````````````````
 12.Press the REQUEST DATA button.

-13.In the of the "examples" folder of "Server" folder of the Server Pi run the following one by one and subsequently press the required button on the Client Side GUI:
+13.In the "examples" folder of "Server",er of the Server Pi run the following one by one and subsequently press the required button on the Client Side GUI:
 ```````````````````````````````````````````````````````````
 python MQTTServer.py
 python WSServer.py
+python COAPServer.py
-python COAPClient.py
+python AMQPServer.py
 ```````````````````````````````````````````````````````````
 14.Press the COMPARE button on the QT GUI of Client Pi to view the graphs.